Homemade Thousand Island Dressing

 Ever wonder what that “secret sauce” on a Big Mac is?
 Or maybe you wonder what makes a Reuben sandwich taste so good (besides the corned beef, sauerkraut, and Swiss cheese)?
 Well, here’s the secret: Thousand Island dressing!

-This recipe for Thousand Island dressing is pretty simple.
-It calls for nine ingredients, and two of those ingredients are salt and pepper.
+It’s pretty simple.
+You’ll need only nine ingredients, and two of those ingredients are salt and pepper.
 While there are often only 3 ingredient recipes for this dressing (mayo, ketchup, pickle relish), the extra ingredients add more layers of flavor.

-Get a small bowl out of your cupboard and stir together mayo, ketchup, sweet pickle relish.
-Now we’ve covered the three ingredients.
+You’ll only need one small bowl.
+Begin by stirring together mayo, ketchup, sweet pickle relish.
 Next, stir in a tablespoon of white vinegar and a tablespoon of sugar, amping up the sweet/sour flavor.
 For the final touch, stir in a little finely chopped onion and garlic.
 Season with salt and pepper, if desired.

-For best results, prepare the dressing at least an hour or up to 24 hours ahead of time so the flavors have a chance to meld, and the onion and garlic soften up a bit.
+Make it ahead.
+For the best flavor, prepare the dressing at least an hour or up to 24 hours in advance so the flavors have a chance to integrate, and the onion and garlic soften up a bit.

 What’s the Difference Between Thousand Island and Russian dressing?

-There are lots of different ways to customize Thousand Island dressing.
+There are many ways you can customize Thousand Island dressing.
 Here’s a few ideas but feel free to experiment.
 Make your own “secret” sauce!

 - Add an egg.
 Many Thousand Island dressing recipes call for a finely chopped hard boiled egg.
 Keep in mind, this will reduce the length of time you can store the dressing in the fridge.
 I’d toss it after a week.